 Sharing on social media is like getting a tattoo (Click to Tweet)

 Sharing on social media is like getting a tattoo.
 The rule to live by: Once something is posted, it can never be deleted.
 What usually happens, especially with the controversial, is that people take screenshots and reshare.
-(I wonder if this is why Instagram now notifies you when someone takes a screenshot of your post).
 This is how a lot of posts live for a long time.

 I just changed how I had initially started this paragraph.
 I had initially said, “The Internet is ruthless…” But the truth is that the Internet, that is the technology, is not ruthless.
 It is just a tool.
 People are mean.
 Nasty.
 Every tool or resource available to people is rarely the problem.
 Social media, like other tools, is an amplifier.